pgorman/dangerjaunt/dangerjaunt.md

 Furthermore, every 250 coins of treasure carried drops the character's movement by one tier.

 The referee checks for wandering monsters every real hour of play time.
-The odds depend on the movement rate/encumbrance of the party.
+The odds depend on the movement rate of the party.
-The referee adds an additional wandering monster check at 1 or 2 in 6 when the characters do something that might attract monsters, like batter a door or roast a kobold.
+The referee adds an additional wandering monster check at 1 or 2 in 6 when the characters do something that might attract monsters, like bash a door or roast a kobold.

 Armor            | AC | Movement Rate | Wandering Monster Odds
 ----------------:|:--:|:-------------:|:----------------------: